rackerlabs/docs-core-infra-user-guide/cloud-ops/troubleshoot.rst

 that may help you understand whether a problem is unique to you or is caused by something more general.

-You may also subscribe to our
+You can also subscribe to our
 `@Rackstatus <https://twitter.com/rackstatus>`__
 Twitter feed for updates on maintenance or other service-impacting events.

-As a managed cloud company, we're of course always available for you to contact us directly.
+As a managed cloud company, we're always available for you to contact us directly.
 If you need help, you can reach out to us through the "Support" link at the top of the